conradakunga/BlogCode/README.md

 # March 2021

+**9 Mar 2021** - [Handling Nulls & Empty Strings With System.Text.Json](https://www.conradakunga.com/blog/handling-null-and-empty-strings-with-system-text-json/) - Your options when it comes to handling nulls & empty strings with the System.Text.Json engine.

 **6 Mar 2021** - [Inheritance In Business Logic Is Likely A Code Smell - Part 1 ](https://www.conradakunga.com/blog/inheritance-in-business-logic-is-likely-a-code-smell-part-1/) - If you are using class inheritance to solve business problems, you are likely doing something wrong.

 # February 2021